GEANT/ansible-shibboleth/README.md

 -----------------------
 ```

-1. Test that the connection with the VMs is working:
+1. Test that the connection with the server(s) is working:
    * ```ansible all -m ping -i /opt/ansible-shibboleth/development.ini -u debian```
    ("```debian```" is the user used to perform the SSH connection with the client to synchronize)

-2. Get the facts from the VMs:
+2. Get the facts from the server(s):
    * ```ansible GROUP_NAME_or_HOST_NAME -m setup -i /opt/ansible-shibboleth/development.ini -u debian```

    Examples: